Nick Fortes Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks seventh in the league with a collective 9.5 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings compiled by the Cubs pitching staff ranks 16th in MLB.

-- The Cubs have the eighth-ranked team ERA among all MLB pitching staffs (3.50).
+- The Cubs have the fourth-ranked team ERA among all MLB pitching staffs (3.36).

-- Cubs pitchers combine to surrender 23 home runs (0.9 per game), the fifth-fewest in the league.
+- The Cubs allow the third-fewest home runs in baseball (26 total, 0.8 per game).

-- The Cubs are sending Steele (4-0) to the mound to make his sixth start of the season.
-He is 4-0 with a 1.19 ERA and 29 strikeouts through 30 1/3 innings pitched.
+- The Cubs will send Smyly (3-1) to make his seventh start of the season.
+He is 3-1 with a 2.83 ERA and 29 strikeouts through 35 2/3 innings pitched.

-- In his last appearance on Tuesday against the San Diego Padres, the left-hander tossed 5 1/3 scoreless innings while surrendering three hits.
+- In his most recent appearance on Monday, the lefty went seven innings against the Washington Nationals, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.